nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **3. Quick Start**

 1. Ensure you have Java `11` or above installed on your Computer.
+If you do not have Java `11` installed, you may download it [here](https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html).

 1. Download the latest `CoLAB.jar` from [here](https://github.com/AY2021S2-CS2103T-T11-2/tp/releases).